hahacen/lab-report1/lab-report1.md

 <Enter Password>

-# now on server

 $ mkdir .ssh

 $ <logout>

-# back on client

 $ scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys

-# You use your username and the path you saw in the command above
+You use your username and the path you saw in the command above

 **6. Optimizing Remote Running**
-- now try to copy WhereAmI again:

 - using the following code is the fastest way to make a local edit, then copy it to the remote server and then run it.

  scp WhereAmI.java cs15lsp22amu@ieng6.ucsd.edu:～/